5 Tips for Playing Better Barbarians

 The Rage mechanic is the central power that comes with the barbarian class.
 It increases your Strength and Constitution, and makes you harder to control with certain magics.
 In this way, it's a great example of the muscle vs magic setup of the sword and sorcery genre, which first popularized the barbarian hero in the form we know today.

 With that said, though, Rage can take many forms.
 It might be the frothing, uncontrolled frenzy of the berserker, but it could also be the absolute calm of a juggernaut.
 One barbarian might let loose a howl of bestial fury, taking on the fangs and claws of an animal, and another might burst into flames, burning from inside with wrath.
+If you're looking for some inspiration, peruse the list at the following link:

-50 Shades of Rage: Flavoring The Barbarian's Signature Class Feature has a lot of options for players looking for a unique spin on this class feature.
+50 Shades of Rage: Flavoring The Barbarian's Signature Class Feature

 Tip #2: Savage or Civilized?